manymoments/manymoments.github.io/_posts/2019-12-15-synchrony-uncommitted-lower-bound.md

 In the next post, we will show that the same proof approach can be used to show that in the *asynchronous* model, there must exist an *infinite* execution even for protocols that are resilient to just one crash failure.

-**Acknowledgment.** We would like to thank Kartik for helpful feedback on this post.
+**Acknowledgment.** We would like to thank Kartik Nayak for helpful feedback on this post.

 Please leave comments on [Twitter](https://twitter.com/ittaia/status/1206297946045767680?s=20)